zibasec/assignments/README.md

 # ZibaSec Homework Assignments

 This is a central repo with all of our take-home assignments.

 ## Instructions

-If you've applied for a job at ZibaSec, you will receive instructions via email on which assignment(s) to handle.

 You must submit code in Python, JavaScript, or Go – choose the language that you’re strongest in.
 If you want to use another language, we may be able to accommodate you, but please check with us first.